Americans are stressed. According to a 2013 American Psychological Association study, nearly half of adults cited sleep issues related to stress.

 Have you ever donated time or money to a person or organization and felt great after?
 You weren’t imagining that feeling of happiness.
 According to research published in Clinical Psychological Science, a journal of the Association for Psychological Science, helping others can boost a person’s well-being.
 And overall, a greater number of helping behaviors were associated with higher levels of daily positive emotion and better mental health.
 The study also revealed that helping others can act as a buffer to the negative effects of stress.
-Whether you hold the door for a stranger at the mall, help your neighbor set up holiday decorations or volunteer at an organization, helping others can help you, too.
+Whether you hold the door for a stranger or volunteer at an organization, helping others can help you, too.

 3) Washing dishes

 No, this isn’t just a trick to get the chores done around the house.
 Researchers at Florida State University found that mindfully washing dishes can calm the mind and decrease stress.
 Mindful dishwashers, those who focused on the smell of the soap, warmth of the water and feel of the dishes, reported a decrease in nervousness by 27 percent and increase in mental inspiration by 25 percent.
 If the after-dinner conversation is a little too much family time, consider using the dirty dishes as an excuse to get away and de-stress your mind.